VIS4ROB-lab/bev_undercanopy_registration/README.md

    - Preparing the gt camera poses for each model given image lists. --> `estimation_LV95_gt_trans.py`
    - Preparing the gt camera poses for each model given image lists. (# offset recommended: apple farm [2678199.0, 1258409.0, 445.000]; andreas [2684399.0 1251969.0 200.0])
    - Transform initial models (LV95) to the GT coordinate (will be used to evaluate reconstruction error), save the transformation matrix for the base model, and then transform all query models using the saved transformation matrix of the base model (so that the models could be directly compared with GT after alignment) for evaluation later.
+   - In the following steps, align GTAlign_Init_Model_1, GTAlign_Init_Model_2, ..., to GT_Model_0.

 ## Step 6: Initial Alignment (ground of Query Models wrt. ground of Base Model)
 1. `initial_alignment.py`